 - SAT Question of the Day

 There are essentially three different parts to the SAT test: Math, Reading, and Writing and Language.
 Often when students prep they think, Hey, I’ll just do a bunch of math tonight.
-Studies have shown that it is much more beneficial to do practice sessions in which you do, say, 35 minutes of Math practice and 35 minutes of Writing and Language practice.
-This will mimic what you’ll do on test day, switching from section to section.
+Studies have shown that it is much more beneficial to do study sessions in which you do, say, 35 minutes of Math and 35 minutes of Writing and Language.
+This will mimic what you’ll do on test day,–switching from section to section.